Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What rules and procedures govern the setting aside of an insolvent company’s transactions?
 Who can challenge eligible transactions?

-A transaction of a company may be set aside and will be considered void where it constitutes a fraudulent preference.
+A transaction entered into by a company may be set aside and will be considered void where it constitutes a fraudulent preference.
 Pursuant to the rules against fraudulent preference, any privilege, hypothec or other charge and any payment, execution or other act relating to property or rights made or done by or against a company, as well as any obligation incurred by the company within the six months preceding the company’s dissolution, will be deemed to be a fraudulent preference against its creditors (whether it is of a gratuitous nature or an onerous nature) if it constitutes a transaction at an undervalue or if a preference is given (the latter being defined in the Companies Act), unless the person in whose favour it is made, done or incurred, proves that he or she did not know and did not have reason to believe that the company was likely to be dissolved by reason of insolvency.
 In the event of the company being so dissolved, all fraudulent preferences will be void.

-A transaction can be challenged on the grounds of Article 303 of the Companies Act by the creditors of the company concerned.
+A transaction can also be challenged on the grounds of Article 303 of the Companies Act by the creditors of the company concerned.

 Operating during insolvency